-7.50(13) Consolidation and severance.
+7.17(14) Consolidation and severance.

 - a.
 Consolidation.
-The presiding officer may consolidate any or all matters at issue in two or more contested case proceedings where: - (1) The matters at issue involve common parties or common questions of fact or law; - (2) Consolidation would expedite and simplify consideration of the issues involved; and - (3) Consolidation would not adversely affect the rights of any of the parties to those proceedings.
+The presiding officer may consolidate any or all matters at issue in two or more contested case proceedings where: - (1) The matters at issue involve common parties or common questions of fact or law; - (2) Consolidation would expedite and simplify consideration of the issues involved; and - (3) Consolidation would not adversely affect the rights of any of the parties to those proceedings. - b.

-b.
 Severance.
 The presiding officer may, for good cause shown, order any contested case proceedings or portions thereof severed.

-Since stipulations are encouraged, it is expected and anticipated that the parties proceeding to a hearing will stipulate to evidence to the fullest extent to which complete or qualified agreement can be reached including all material facts that are not, or should not be, fairly in dispute.

-Without the necessity of proceeding to an evidentiary hearing in a contested case, the parties may agree in writing to informally dispose of the case by stipulation, agreed settlement, consent order, or by another method agreed upon.
+- c.
+Since stipulations are encouraged, it is expected and anticipated that the parties proceeding to a hearing will stipulate to evidence to the fullest extent to which complete or qualified agreement can be reached including all material facts that are not, or should not be, fairly in dispute. - d.
+Without the necessity of proceeding to an evidentiary hearing in a contested case, the parties may agree in writing to informally dispose of the case by stipulation, agreed settlement, or consent order or by another method agreed upon.
 If such informal disposition is utilized, the parties shall so indicate to the presiding officer that the case has been settled.
 Upon request, the presiding officer shall issue a closing order to reflect such a disposition.
-The contested case is terminated upon issuance of a closing order.

-Unless otherwise precluded by law, the parties in a contested case proceeding may mutually agree to waive any provision under these sets of rules governing the contested case proceedings.
+The contested case is terminated upon issuance of a closing order. - e.
+Unless otherwise precluded by law, the parties in a contested case proceeding may mutually agree to waive any provision under this rule governing contested case proceedings.

-This rule is intended to implement Iowa Code sections 17A.15(3), 421.60, 422.57(1) and 452A.68.
-[ARC 9875B, IAB 11/30/11, effective 1/4/12]
+This rule is intended to implement Iowa Code sections 17A.12, 17A.14, 17A.15, 421.60 and 452A.68.

+[ARC 0251C, IAB 8/8/12, effective 9/12/12]